ThomasDumouchel/TP2AI/readme.txt

 evaluation metrics => try different on svm and mutli-layer perceptron

-window-size => 1, 2, 3, 4 (only test each window size on one model, and assume )
+window-size => 1, 2, 3, 4 (only test each window size on one model, and assume ) OK!

 stopwords => keep or take out

 vector length => make sure that every vector is the same length (i.e. some windows might contain fewer words than others.
-We should add [unk, unk])
+We should add [unk, unk]) OK!